-Yes, chicken liver is safe for cats to eat, bt in moderation.
-It must only make up a small percentage of your cat’s diet — 5 % at most and only once or twice a week.
+Yes, chicken liver is safe for cats to eat in moderation, but must only make up a small percentage of your cat’s diet — 5 % at most per week.
 Liver contains many nutrients which are essential to good health.
 However, the liver stores vitamin A and cats who consumes moderate to large amounts are at risk of vitamin A toxicosis.
-This is a slow and progressive disease which can take months to develop, in some cases, irreversible damage has occurred.
+This is a slow and progressive disease that can take months to develop, in some cases, irreversible damage has occurred.

 Benefits of chicken liver for cats

 Chicken livers contain several nutrients, which include iron, folic acid, vitamins A, B, C and D, copper and protein.

 Cats can eat chicken liver either raw or cooked; on its own or mixed in with other meat such as beef chunks.